kirchhausenlab/spatialdino/README.md

 - **[Presentations](wiki/presentations/)**: Slides from presentations showing evolution of the project
 - **[Interesting Papers](wiki/interesting_papers/)**: Some key papers that inspired the project
 - **[Getting Started](wiki/getting_started.md)**: Step-by-step guide

+**Tip for Non-technical users**: For people unfamiliar with pulling code from github, you need to first setup an ssh key and add the key to your github account.
+Information is provided on this path `wiki/setup_ssh.md`.

 **Interested in infrastructure setup?** For low-level infrastructure details and configuration notes, see our GitHub issue on the PyTorch repository: [PyTorch issue #144779 — low-level infra details](https://github.com/pytorch/pytorch/issues/144779).